Murray Grey: History

 The Murray Grey breed was developed from an initial chance mating of a black Aberdeen Angus bull and a roan Shorthorn cow in 1905 during the Federation drought.
 The resulting 13 dun-grey calves from these matings were kept as curiosities and then bred on the Thologolong property along the Murray River in New South Wales by Peter and Ena Sutherland.

-These are unusually coloured as they are black, cattle grew quickly, were good converters of feed and produced quality carcases.
+These are unusually coloured cattle as they are black, grew quickly, were good converters of feed and produced quality carcases.
 Local cattlemen soon became interested in the greys and began breeding them.
 The first larger-scale commercial herds were established in the 1940s.
 In the 1960s, several grey cattle breeders were selling them as a commercial enterprise and the Murray Grey Beef Cattle Society was formed to register the cattle and to administer the breed.
 Murray Grey registries are in Canada, New Zealand, the United Kingdom, and the United States.
 In New Zealand, Murray Greys have been favoured because of their resistance to facial eczema, which is a problem in other cattle breeds.

 In 1963, negotiations were made to have the similar Tasmanian Grey beef cattle accepted into the Murray Grey, but the two organizations did not combine until 1981.

-The Murray Grey Beef Cattle Society performance records the herd using the internationally recognized Breedplan for monitoring growth, milk, and carcase quality.
+The Murray Grey Beef Cattle Society performance records the herd using the internationally recognised Breedplan for monitoring growth, milk, and carcase quality.

 Characteristics

 The Murray Grey is of a moderate size, with sound structure and good walking ability.
 Bulls usually weigh some 780–860 kg, and cows some 500–680 kg.

-Hair colour ranges from very light silver to chocolate or dark grey; a few animals are even black, but most are silver to a silvery-dun color.
+Hair colour ranges from very light silver to chocolate or dark grey; a few animals are even black, but most are silver to a silvery-dun colour.
 This colouring is very dominant, so when crossed with another breed, the colour is grey or silver (light grey).
 Their skin has a dark pigmentation, which helps prevent eye cancer (ocular squamous cell carcinoma), photosensitivity reactions, and sunburned udders.
 They have performed well in snow country and in a trial undertaken at a commercial feedlot between December 2002 and June 2003 to determine the effect of high heat load on performance and carcase characteristics when fed a high-energy diet for 165–183 days.
 In this heat stress trial, they outperformed the other trialled breeds by producing the highest average daily weight gains over this period.
 Their superior performance in this trial was attributed to their lighter-coloured coats.